PsychedelicShayna/jw/README.md

           in the subseqeunt files will be reported.
 If entries from the first file are missing in the subsequent files, or if the subsequent files have entries not present in the first file, that will be reported as well.

+          The hash length must be known for -D to parse the input files and separate hashes from file paths.
+A length of 16 is assumed by default as that's how long Xxh3 hashes are.
+If you used a different algorithm however, then you must specify the algorithm before -D, e.g. `jw -C sha256 -D file1 file2`

+          If you stuck with defaults: `jw -c`, then you can just `jw -D file1 file2`

   -d, --depth <limit>
           The recursion depth limit.
 Setting this to 1 effectively disables recursion.